Master of Public Service & Administration

 - Encouraged for those who feel scores can complement a strong file or offset concerns such as a low GPA or lack of experience in the field.

 To be valid, scores must be within five years of the date the GradCAS application is submitted.
-Upload an unofficial Test Score Report to the Program Materials quadrant -> Documents tab of the application in GradCAS.
-We prefer the GRE test over GMAT.
+We prefer the GRE test scores over GMAT.

 Official scores are only needed for international applicants who wish to provide Proof of English Proficiency via their GRE/GMAT score.
 Official test scores should be sent directly from the Education Testing Service (ETS) to Texas A&M University and must be within five years of the date the GradCAS application is submitted.